 Last Thursday, The Saturday Girls, my novel about mod girls in the Sixties, was published by Bonnier Zaffre.
 The day was very exciting in a quiet sort of way.
 Quite unexpectedly, my niece first thing went to her local Sainsbury’s with her two sons (3 and 1) and sent me a photo of them in the trolley, holding copies of the book.
 It was such a lovely surprise and quite moving – that she should do that, and also that the boys should sit quietly and hold the book nicely.
 I have to say, other photos show them considering eating the books, but hey.

-Bonnier Zaffre flowers (2)
+Tag Archives: Bonnier Zaffre

 Suffragette Angel Cake